Tracks

 Next year's winter rally in Gap, hometown of WRC champion Sébastien Ogier, runs from January 25-28, 2024.
 It begins with night stages on Thursday after a Monaco ceremony.
 Friday covers 106.10km over three stages run twice, and Saturday, the longest day, features three stages run twice, totaling 134.86km.

-Monte Carlo, MC WRC Monte Carlo Rally Track 2024
+WRC Monte Carlo Rally Track 2025

 Autódromo Hermanos Rodríguez (Mexico City)